zoex483/FluffyBunny/README.md

 # ***FlappyBunny***
-*A runner game built with libgdx framework, meant for desktop, may possible extend to other devices/os's.*
+*A simple runner game built with libgdx framework, meant for desktop, may possible extend to other devices/os's.*